poglodjan/deep_learning_projects/README.md

 # Deep Learning project 1 - Convolutional neural networks
-This project will mainly focuses on CNN algorithms.
+This project will mainly focuse on CNN algorithms.
 We will evaluate them in terms of image classification.
 We will ivestigate how different hyperparameters and data augmentation influence on result.

 ## Data
 In our project we will use data from Kaggle platform: